ioanto/Project-Euler/README.md

 # Project Euler

 ## Introduction
 The aim of this project is to showcase some Project Euler's problems along with their solutions, as well as document my journey through the collection of problems.
-Only

 ## Technicalities
 It is worthwhile to clearly define what is considered a successful solution for this project.
 For a solution to be considered successful, it must satisfy the following properties: